Eurasian goshawk: Interspecies predatory relationships

 Eurasian goshawks are often near the top of the avian food chain in forested biomes but face competition for food resources from various other predators, including both birds and mammals.
 Comparative dietary studies have shown that the mean sizes of prey, both in terms of its size relative to the raptor itself and absolute weight, for goshawks is relatively larger than in most buzzards in Europe.
 Studies show even buteonine hawks slightly larger than goshawks on average take prey weighing less than 200 g whereas average goshawk prey is usually well over this weight.
 This is due largely to the much higher importance of microtine rodents to most buzzards, which, despite their occasional abundance, are ignored by goshawks in most regions.
 In many of the ecosystems that they inhabit, northern goshawks compete with resources with other predators, particularly where they take sizeable numbers of lagomorphs.
 About a dozen mammalian and avian predators all primarily consume European rabbits and hares alongside goshawks in the Iberian peninsula where these became primary staple foods.
 Like those co-habitant predators, the goshawk suffers declines during the low portion in the lagomorph's breeding cycles, which rise and fall cyclically every 10 to 12 years.
-However, even where these are primary food sources, the northern goshawk is less specialized than many (even Eurasian eagle-owls, one of the most generalist avian predators, becomes an extremely specialised lagomorph hunter locally, to a greater extent than goshawks) and can alternate their food selection, often taking equal or greater numbers of squirrels and woodland birds.
+However, even where these are primary food sources, the Eurasian goshawk is less specialised than many (even Eurasian eagle-owls, one of the most generalist avian predators, becomes an extremely specialised lagomorph hunter locally, to a greater extent than goshawks) and can alternate their food selection, often taking equal or greater numbers of squirrels and woodland birds.
 Due to this dietary variation, the Eurasian goshawk is less affected than other raptorial birds by prey population cycles and tends to not be depleted by resource competition.

 On occasion, goshawks are robbed of their prey by a diversity of other birds, including harriers, other hawks, eagles, falcons and even gulls.

-Eurasian goshawks have been shown, in some but not all areas, to outcompete and possibly lower the productivity of the slightly smaller common buzzard (Buteo buteo) when their ranges overlap.
+Eurasian goshawks have been shown, in some but not all areas, to outcompete and possibly lower the productivity of the common buzzard (Buteo buteo) when their ranges overlap.
 Usually, however, the dietary habits and nesting preferences are sufficiently distinct and thus affect neither buzzard nor goshawk populations.
 Both can mutually be very common even when the other is present.